TheRedBrain/rpg-inventory/README.md

 ## PVP Deaths

-When the health of a players with a configurable status effect reaches zero, they are not killed, but trigger this feature instead.
+When the health of a players with the "rpginventory:pvp" status effect reaches zero, they are not killed, but trigger this feature instead.

 Effects include:
 - remove all status effects (except the pvp effect and all entries of the "rpginventory:kept_on_pvp_death" status effect tag)
 - reset players resources (health, mana, stamina, etc.)